The Best Essential Guide of Tokyo Japan

 Of course just with this confusing explanation you are thinking right now that is going to be difficult to use the train in Tokyo.
 But once you try there you will see that is pretty easy.
 Just remember the basics given in this explanation.

-By the way, here is a map of JR Tokyo train stations (just keep the PDF file in your smart phone and save data use:http://ontheworldmap.com/japan/city/tokyo/tokyo-jr-map.jpg) .
+By the way, here is a map of JR Tokyo train stations (just keep the PDF file in your smart phone and save data use:

 – Food

 Well, Japanese food is famous enough to need many explanations.
 You have to try the basics of every day Japanese eating which is ramen, udon and soba for pasta dishes plus guydon (rice with meat slices), tonkatsu (pork coated in breadcrumbs & deep-friend) , rice with curry sauce, Yakiniku (roast chicken) and tempura (fried vegetables) .
 And of course sushi.
-Whenever you want to have lunch or dinner search in Google maps for some Matsuya or Yoshinoya or Sukiya (chains that serve most of the dishes above).
-Notice that in this kind of places you first buy a food ticket in an automatic vendor machine and you give the ticket to the waiter.
+Whenever you want to have lunch or dinner search in Google maps for some Matsuya or Yoshinoya or Sukiya or Hidakaya or Gyoza no Ousama (chains that serve most of the dishes above).
+Notice that in some of this kind of places you first buy a food ticket in an automatic vendor machine and you give the ticket to the waiter.
 By the way, you already know, but remember that in Japan there are not tips.

 Time to start with the travel.

-As I mentioned someplace above, for this travel guide what I do in some cases is to put links to my Google maps with itineraries and my comments for each route on this page.
+As I mentioned someplace above, for this travel guide what I do in some cases is to put links to Google maps with itineraries and some comments where could be needed for each route provided on this page.

 Now, if you are special forces level good at using maps, I guess you do not need to use your position localizator on Google maps (the blue dot).
 But otherwise, I implore/order/scream at you to make sure that you can check anytime your position in the linked Google map while you are following my itineraries and also use google street view anytime you get lost.